-The modelled concentrations have therefore been verified using 2018 data from diffusion tubes on Fairfield Road and Horton Road.
-Full details of the model verification process are presented in Appendix B. The most recent pre-pandemic year (2019) was not used for verification purposes due to poor data capture.
+The modelled concentrations have therefore been verified using 2018 data from the Hillingdon 1 South Ruislip automatic site (HI1) and diffusion tubes on Uxbridge Road (HILL04) and Long Lane (HILL22).
+Full details of the model verification process are presented in Appendix B. The most recent pre-pandemic year (2019) was not used for verification purposes due to poor data capture at the diffusion tube sites.